-Edwin (Ed) Creely is a lecturer in the Faculty of Education at Monash University.
+Edwin (Ed) Creely is a senior lecturer in the Faculty of Education at Monash University.

-He is an educator, academic, and writer with an interest in creativity, poetry, literacy, creative writing. theory and philosophy (especially phenomenology), digital pedagogy and technology, artificial intelligence, initial teacher education, Buddhist thought, and lifelong learning.
+He is an educator, academic, and writer with an interest in creativity, poetry, literacy, creative writing. theory and philosophy (especially phenomenology), digital pedagogy and technology, artificial intelligence, and education, initial teacher education, Buddhist thought, and lifelong learning.
 He has wide ranging experience in education from primary and secondary to tertiary and adult education.

 His current projects include English language learning and digital literacies for migrants and refugees, creativity in initial teacher education, risk and failure in policy and practice, poetry pedagogy, online and hybrid educational delivery, new horizons for phenomenological research, the nature of teacher education, and an ethnographic investigation of an older adult poetry class.

 Core to Ed’s work is his interest in innovation and creative practices, transdisciplinary research and bringing new models and perspectives to educational research and practice.
 He also has an abiding interest in phenomenology and its applications in educational research.

 - creativity, technologies and innovation in teaching and learning